dpoznan/hearing-enhancement-project/README.md

 ### Introduction

-The Crowdsourced Hearing Enhancement project has several technical components: cloud storage and processing, hearing correction, real time user interaction, machine learning, and speech enhancement/speech separation.
+The Crowdsourced Hearing Enhancement project has several technical components: federated learning, cloud storage and processing, hearing correction, real time user interaction, machine learning, and speech enhancement/speech separation.
 This paper describes the speech separation work to be done as part of the Crowdsourced Hearing Enhancement Project.
 The project allows participants to share their experiences in order to improve each others hearing.
 It provides storage, processing, and interaction support that allows hearing enhancement tied to environments and experiences of the community of users.
 Hearing enhancement has two key components: 1) correction/amplification and 2) speech separation.
 Traditional hearing aid technology provides correction of received audio based on an audiogram and assists users who have a hearing impairment.
 Speech separation provides a user a clearer reception of voices in an environment that may  make understanding speakers difficult.

 Correction is accomplished in the traditional hearing aid style of enhancement of the sound level/volume for frequency ranges for which the hearer has deficiency.